 7-III.J.
-STUDENT FINANCIAL ASSISTANCE
+STUDENT FINANCIAL ASSISTANCE [Notice PIH 2015-21]

-Any financial assistance, in excess of amounts received for tuition plus any required fees and charges, that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of twenty-three (23) with dependent children, is a student with disabilities or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b)(9), FR 4/10/06 and FR 7/24/12].
+Any financial assistance, in excess of amounts received for tuition, fees, and other required fees and charges, that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of twenty-three (23) with dependent children, is a student with disabilities or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b)(9), FR 4/10/06 and FR 7/24/12].